 Dr. Mirko Scherer is an Independent Non-Executive Director of Aptorum Group Limited.
-Dr. Scherer has been serving as the CEO at TVM Capital China in Hong Kong since March 2015.
-TVM China focuses on cross-border activities in the life science industry between China and the West.
-TVM China acts as a bridge between China and the West, assisting Chinese investors and pharmaceutical companies accessing western innovations, while collaborating with innovative life science companies from the West to enter the fast-growing China market.
+Dr. Scherer has been serving as the Chief Executive Officer at CoFeS China (formerly known as "TVM Capital China") in Hong Kong since March 2015.
+CoFeS China focuses on cross-border activities in the life science industry between China and the West.
+CoFeS China acts as a bridge between China and the West, assisting Chinese investors and pharmaceutical companies accessing western innovations, while collaborating with innovative life science companies from the West to enter the fast-growing China market.

-Dr. Mirko Scherer has served on the Board of the Frankfurt Stock Exchange and has been a board member of the Stichting Preferente Aandelen QIAGEN since 2004.
+Dr. Mirko Scherer has served on the Board of the Frankfurt Stock Exchange from 2005 to 2007 and has been a board member of the Stichting Preferente Aandelen QIAGEN since 2004.
 From August 2016 through July 2018, Dr. Scherer served as a Non-Executive board member of Quantapore Inc. and from April 2015 through September 2017, he was a director of China BioPharma Capital I, (GP).

 Dr. Scherer is an experienced biotechnology executive and has led numerous financing M&A and licensing transactions, in both public and private markets, in Europe and the U.S. for over 20 years.
-He consulted MPM Capital for the period between July 2012 and December 2014, focusing on deal sourcing for MPM in Europe.
-Dr. Scherer was also a co-founder and partner of KI Kapital from November 2008 to February 2014, a company specializing in providing consultation in life science industry.
+He consulted MPM Capital for the period between July 2012 and December 2014.
+Dr. Scherer was also a co-founder and partner of KI Kapital from November 2008 to February 2014, a company which was specialized in providing consultation in life science industry.